fiskurgit/Statisk/README.md

 ## Usage

 * `statisk path/to/websiteroot/` - Statisk will iterate over the directories and convert the markdown and images using default settings
-* `statisk index.md` - Convert single post and images, Statisk will look for `_template.html` three directories up in the hierarchy
+* `statisk index.md` - Convert single post and any images, Statisk will look for `_template.html` three directories up in the hierarchy
 * `statisk index.md path/to/_a_new_template.html` - Convert single post and images using the supplied template, useful when redesigning a site.
 * `statisk -single index.md  -template path/to/_a_new_template.html` - As above but with explicit arguments.